Leicester power station: Gas turbine station

 The load factor data demonstrates that the power station was not used significantly.
 The high output in 1984/5 was associated with the 1984/5 Miners' Strike, and the shortage of coal for coal-fired power stations.

 There was a proposal to develop a district heating scheme for Leicester in 1986, using waste heat from the gas-turbines at Freemans Meadow power station.
 However, the development was not taken forward.

-The power station was still operated by the CEGB in 1989, but was subsequently decommissioned and demolished.
+The power station was still operated by the CEGB in 1989 but was decommissioned in 1993 and demolished.

 The 132 kV electricity sub-station north of the site is still operational (2020).